Stencyl/stencylpedia/block-reference/drawing/drawing.md

 ![draw-round-rect-block](http://static.stencyl.com/pedia2/block-images/9%20-%20Drawing/0%20-%20Drawing/drawfill-roundrect.png)

-Draws an outline of (or fills) a rounded rectangle at the specified position and size, using the current stroke color and thickness.
+Draws an outline of (or fills) a rounded rectangle at the specified position and size, using the current stroke color and thickness (and color for filling).

 ```
 g.drawRoundRect([NUMBER], [NUMBER], [NUMBER], [NUMBER], [NUMBER]);